The molecules we study in the lab. Metabolite-sensing arrest peptides, antimicrobial peptides and antibiotics.

-During translation, nascent proteins pass through a long molecular cavity spanning the large subunit of the ribosome – known as the exit tunnel – before they are released into the cytoplasm or delivered to the protein translocation machinery.
+During translation, nascent proteins pass through a long cavity spanning the large subunit of the ribosome – known as the nascent polypeptide exit tunnel – before being released into the cytoplasm or delivered to the protein translocation machinery.

 Ribosome inhibition by antimicrobial peptides.
 The insect-derived proline-rich antimicrobial peptide Onc112 inhibits bacterial protein synthesis by blocking and destabilizing the translation initiation complex.
 Other PrAMPs like Bac7, metalnikowin or pyrrhocoricin operate through a similar mechanism.

 The threat of bacteria resistant to multiple antibiotics is a major public health challenge that must be tackled through coordinated action on multiple levels.
 As infectious pathogens have become increasingly resistant to the available drugs, antibiotic discovery programs in major pharmaceutical companies have struggled to produce new antibiotic scaffolds capable of sidestepping current resistance mechanisms.
 Therefore, new strategies are needed to secure a steady supply of scaffolds and counter the spread of resistance.